-Speciation with gene flow in North American Myotis bats
+Speciation with Gene Flow in North American Myotis Bats

-Ariadna E. Morales1\, Nathan D. Jackson, Tanya A. Dewey, Brian C. O'Meara, Bryan C.
+Ariadna E. Morales1, Nathan D. Jackson2, Tanya A. Dewey3, Brian C. O'Meara2, and Bryan C. Carstens^{1,}

-Carstens1\

-&lt;sup>1Department of Evolution, Ecology and Organismal Biology, Ohio State University, 318 W. 12th Avenue, Columbus, OH, 43210

-&lt;sup>2Department of Ecology and Evolutionary Biology, University of Tennessee, Knoxville, 442 Hesler Biology Building, Knoxville, TN, 37996

-&lt;sup>3Department of Biology, Colorado State University, 1878 Campus Delivery, Fort Collins, CO, 80523
+1Department of Evolution, Ecology and Organismal Biology, Ohio State University, 318 W. 12th Avenue, Columbus, OH 43210, USA; 2Department of Ecology and Evolutionary Biology, University of Tennessee, Knoxville, 442 Hesler Biology Building, Knoxville, TN 37996, USA; 3Department of Biology, Colorado State University, 1878 Campus Delivery, Fort Collins, CO 80523, USA Correspondence to be sent to: Department of Evolution, Ecology and Organismal Biology, Ohio State University, 318 W. 12th Avenue, Columbus, OH 43210, USA; E-mail: carstens.12@osu.edu.

-\Authors for correspondence: carstens.12@osu.edu, moralesgarcia.1@osu.edu.

-[Abstract]
+Received 24 November 2015; reviews returned 19 October 2016; accepted 20 October 2016 Associate Editor: Thomas Buckley

-Growing evidence supports the idea that species can diverge in the presence of gene flow.
+Abstract.-Growing evidence supports the idea that species can diverge in the presence of gene flow.
 However, most methods of phylogeny estimation do not consider this process, despite the fact that ignoring gene flow is known to bias phylogenetic inference.
 Furthermore, studies that do consider divergence-with-gene-flow typically do so by estimating rates of gene flow using a isolation-with-migration model (IM), rather than evaluating scenarios of gene flow (such as divergence-with-gene flow or secondary contact) that represent very different types of diversification.
 In this investigation, we aim to infer the recent phylogenetic history of a clade of western long-eared bats while evaluating a number of different models that parameterize gene flow in a variety of ways.
 We utilize PHRAPL, a new tool for phylogeographic model selection, to compare the fit of a broad set of demographic models that include divergence, migration, or both among Myotis evotis, M. thysanodes and M. keenii.
-A genomic dataset consisting of 808 loci of ultraconserved elements (UCEs) was used to explore such models in three steps using an incremental design where each successive set was informed by, and thus more focused than, the previous set of models.
+A genomic data set consisting of 808 loci of ultraconserved elements was used to explore such models in three steps using an incremental design where each successive set was informed by, and thus more focused than, the previous set of models.
 Specifically, the three steps were to (i) assess whether gene flow should be modeled and identify the best topologies, (ii) infer directionality of migration using the best topologies, and (iii) estimate the timing of gene flow.
-The best model (AIC model weight ~0.98) included two divergence events ((Myotis evotis, M. thysanodes), M. keenii) accompanied by gene flow at the initial stages of divergence.
-These results provide a striking example of speciationwith-gene-flow in an evolutionary lineage.

-[phylogeographic model selection; Myotis bats; PHRAPL; P2C2M; speciation with gene flow]
+The best model (AIC model weight ~0.98) included two divergence events ((M. evotis, M. thysanodes), M. keenii) accompanied by gene flow at the initial stages of divergence.
+These results provide a striking example of speciation-with-gene-flow in an evolutionary lineage.
+[Myotis bats; PHRAPL; P2C2M; phylogeographic model selection; speciation with gene flow.]